Rock Out Info

 Who Will Be Teaching My Rocker?

-All Rock Out and Pre-K Rock Out classes will be led by Brian Gorman and Marcus Stoesz.
+All Rock Out and Pre-K Rock Out classes are led by Brian Gorman and Marcus Stoesz.
 We are the directors, the teachers, the recording engineers, the bookers, the windbags, the storytellers, the janitors, the performers, the backing band, and the recipients of so many ridiculous jokes, touching comments and curious, amazing thoughts from your rockers.
 We each have decades of teaching, childcare, and direct care experience and we have written, recorded, and toured extensively with our fancy pants rock bands.

 What Will My Rocker Do In Class?

 Rock Band Land is a creativity program that focuses on imaginative thought, play, and collaboration through rock music and storytelling.
 In our Rock Out classes rockers will form a band, collectively write an original story, and share musical ideas in the form of musical patterns and interactive jams.
 From that story and those musical ideas we will create an original rock song.
 The band will help write the song and story, learn the song, record it, and perform it at The Big Show.
-All of this takes place in just six, action packed classes.
+All of this takes place in just six, action packed meetings (five classes and The Big Show).

 To get a better sense of what to expect of Rock Out and Rock Band Land, please check out this video, read this article from the Chronicle, or listen to a radio piece on KALW, and definitely listen to the Rock Band Land Broadcast Podcast.
-We've written almost 300 songs with our bands and you can listen to them all here!
+We've written over 300 songs with our bands and you can listen to them all here!

 Special Concerns, Medical, Behavioral, and Developmental Issues